swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ### Explicitly opening existentials

-This proposal implicitly opens existentials at a call or when initializing a variable with opaque type.
-Instead, we could provide an explicit syntax for opening an existential, always requiring one to (e.g.) introduce a new name for the opened type.
-For example, we could choose to only allow initializing a variable with opaque type, so that code like the following (which is ill-formed today):
+This proposal implicitly opens existentials at a call.
+Instead, we could provide an explicit syntax for opening an existential, e.g., via an `as` coercion to `some P`.
+For example,

 ```swift
 protocol P {